KablamoOSS/kerosene/packages/kerosene-ui/readme.md

 Custom hook which manages height transitions on the element that `ref` is applied to using `maxHeight`.

+### `useCurrentTime(period?)`

+Custom hook which uses a shared `CurrentTimeEmitter` class to listen for time updates in a performant way.
+Will update at least once every `period` milliseconds whilst the page is visible.
+Uses only a single interval to avoid overloading the browser when there are a large number of components listening to the time.
+Whilst this hook will attempt to updates components only as-required, it is not recommended to use this hook for extremely frequent updates (sub 1-second) and for such specific cases, `requestAnimationFrame` should be used instead.

 ### `useInterval(callback, delay)`

 Custom hook that makes `setInterval` work declaritively with hooks.
 See https://overreacted.io/making-setinterval-declarative-with-react-hooks/ for more details.